-The Caltech Bookstore is located on the ground floor of the Winnett Student Center.
-Owned and operated by the Institute, the store serves the students, faculty, and staff, carrying a complete stock of general interest and reference books, insignia merchandise, greeting cards, and gift items.
-These are in addition to textbooks, and school and office supplies.
-The store offers an ordering service for books and items that are not a part of its regular stock.
+The Caltech Store is located on the ground floor of the Winnett Student Center.
+Owned and operated by the Institute, the store serves the students, faculty, and staff, carrying a stock of Caltech authors' books and other books, insignia merchandise, gift items, and school supplies.
 Located within the store are the Red Door Café and Caltech Wired Computer Store.
 The Red Door Café provides various types of coffee drinks and juices, along with other food items.
 Caltech Wired provides computers (including hardware and supporting software and instructional materials) that support Caltech's educational and research functions.